Hominy and Poblano Pepper Sauté

 Hominy is most often used as an ingredient in pozole.
 Here, it takes a starring role in a vegetable sauté that makes a unique, flavorful side dish.

-- 2 medium poblano chile, cut into 1/2-inch dice (about 1 1/2 cups)
+poblano chile2 medium, cut into 1/2-inch dice (about 1 1/2 cups)

-- 15 oz canned hominy, rinsed and drained
+canned hominy15 oz, rinsed and drained

-- 1/2 medium fresh lime(s), cut into 4 wedges
+fresh lime(s)½ medium, cut into 4 wedges

-Heat oil in a large nonstick skillet over medium-high heat.
+- Heat oil in a large nonstick skillet over medium-high heat.
 Add poblanos and onions; sauté until almost tender, about 5 minutes.

-Stir in garlic, cumin and salt; reduce heat to low and cook, stirring, until fragrant, about 30 seconds.
+- Stir in garlic, cumin and salt; reduce heat to low and cook, stirring, until fragrant, about 30 seconds.

-Add hominy and water; increase heat to medium and cook, stirring often, to heat hominy and for flavors to blend, about 4 minutes.
+- Add hominy and water; increase heat to medium and cook, stirring often, to heat hominy and for flavors to blend, about 4 minutes.
 Remove from heat; stir in cilantro and lime juice.
 Serve with lime wedges.
 Yields about 3/4 cup per serving.